ezraroi/Human-AI-Collab/output/concepts.md

 **Distinctions**
 - **Not synonymous with the Challenge Gap (\|D–C\|):** the gap is structural; Productive Epistemic Tension is the *experienced* quality of that gap when it is in a growth-conducive range.
 - **Not identical to ZPD:** ZPD is the **arena**; Productive Epistemic Tension is the **felt signal** that you are in the “right band” of that arena.
-- **Dependent on scaffolding and alterity:** requires both sufficient scaffolding (Sₑ × Sₜ) and Functional Alterity; without them, the gap becomes either noise, overwhelm, or pseudo-clarity (PSB).
+- Dependent on scaffolding and alterity: requires both sufficient scaffolding (Sₑ × Sₜ) and Functional Alterity; without them, the encounter with the gap becomes either noise/overwhelm, or it collapses into Channel 2–only adoption (PSB) when Channel 1 verification goes offline.

 **Relations**
 - Emerges From → the Challenge Gap (\|D–C\|) *as encountered within a scaffolded ZPD*